 We need to be able to replace our worry with worship and God’s word.
 When we let go of our burdens, we need to avoid dwelling on them but rather dwell on God’s word.

-Let God’s promises take over your mind and life.
+When you surrender to God, you let His promises take over your mind and life.
 Reflect on God’s power.
-Read stories of people who let go in the Bible over and over again.
+Read stories of people who surrendered to God in the Bible over and over again.
 Watch the word of God transform your thoughts and your focus.

-If I would see my 6 year old daughter stressing about how she will be able to afford going to College, it would break my heart.
-That’s not her problem to deal with-that’s something I need to figure out as her parent.
+If I would see my 7-year-old daughter stressing about how she will be able to afford to go to college one day, it would break my heart.
+That’s not her problem to deal with because that’s something I need to figure out as her parent.

-So we need to know that God loves us so much, He doesn’t want to see us stressing about things He should be handling.
-He is our Heavenly Father, He created us.
+So, we need to know that God loves us so much, He doesn’t want to see us stressing about things He should be handling.
+He is our Heavenly Father and our Creator.
 He knows what we need.
 He loves us and will take care of us.

 10. Remember F.R.O.G